How we are staying COVID-19 Secure

 We’re committed to making sure our workplaces and venues open to customers are Covid-secure.
 Here’s how we’re meeting the government’s criteria:

-We have carried out a thorough risk assessment of our 21 rehoming centres and various charity shops around the UK, and all team members working within these premises are fully up to date on our new Covid-19 procedure to ensure they can continue to work safely.
+We routinely carry out risk assessments at our 21 rehoming centres, offices and charity shops.
+Every team member working within these premises is fully up to date on our procedures to ensure they can continue to work safely as restrictions are lifted

-Our London office is currently only open for business-critical purposes and for roles who can’t do their job from home, including our Facilities team and Pharmacy team.
-Staff visiting our London office are able to keep 2m apart at all times and are required to wear a mask and gloves whilst on site and wash their hands when they arrive and before they leave.
-All other teams will be working from home for the foreseeable future.
+Our London office is currently open for roles who can’t do their job from home, including our Facilities team and Pharmacy team.
+We have ensured that staff visiting our London office are able to keep 2m apart at all times and are required to wear a face covering whilst on site.
+We also ask staff to wash their hands when they arrive and before they leave.
+We will look to open our office and other working locations as and when we can.

 If you’re interested in seeing our risk assessments please email [email protected].